-Fargesia 'Viking' is one of the fabulous new generation of hybrid bamboos developed by Fargesia expert Hans Verweig by crossing two different species of Fargesia, murielae and nitida which were coincidently flowering at the same time during 2005.
+Fargesia 'Viking' is one of the fabulous new generation of hybrid bamboos developed by Fargesia expert Hans Verweig by crossing two different species of Fargesia, murielae and nitida which were coincindently flowering at the same time during 2005.
 The resulting seedling have given birth to 'Viking', 'Winter Joy' and 'Obelisk'.

 Growing to between 3-4 metres high Fargesia 'Viking' can be used in a number of ways, it makes a marvelous specimen planted alone, can be grown into a dense hedge or screen and is also a good choice as a container bamboo.
 If desired because of it's dense leafy nature when grown as a hedge or screen it can be clipped into shape simply by using shears or a hedge cutter.
-Making 1, 2 or 3 metre high hedges a possibity.
+Making 1, 2 or 3 metre high hedges a possibility.

 'Viking' produces sturdy canes which when young are a greyish green turning reddish in the sun as they mature.
 The fresh green leaves are larger than 'Winters Joy' and 'Obelisk'.
 It is a vigorous clump forming grower with a neat upright habit.

 We have been growing 'Viking' in our garden now for a few years in an open sunny position and I can report that It's coped very well with the extremes of our West Sussex garden, cold winters and hot dry summers, looking fresh and deep green throughout and remaining dense and upright.